Boise Nationals Youth League Coaches FAQ

 Equipment: Fields will be lined with paint and have goals provided.
 Teams must supply a game ball and players must be in uniform.
 Socks need to be over shinguards and shinguards and close toed shoes must be worn.
 Plastic and rubber cleats are allowed.
 No metal cleats.

-Parent's Role: Parents are encouraged to promote good sportsmanship and assist their team coach.
+Parent’s Role: Parents are encouraged to promote good sportsmanship and assist their team coach.
 Please shout encouragement to players and do not shout directions to players.
 Please allow the team coach to be the only one directing their players.
 A positive environment for players to shine is our goal and therefore allow players to think on their own and encourage them to do their best.
-Be a positive parent and spectator for all youth players.